 Updated light fixture

 Why I waited so long to change this ugly fixture is beyond me.
-It took no time at all and cost less than a steak dinner!
+It took no time at all and cost less about as much as a decent bacon cheeseburger!

 I began by getting the Mister to remove it from the wall.
 After a good dusting (um…I never dusted it in 8.5+ years, and there was quite a buildup) and a few coats of brushed nickel spray paint, its metamorphosis had begun.